What is Black History Month?

 - Prepare a project plan and assign tasks to members of your team to help promote awareness of Black History Month

-- Members can download a copy of our Black History Month Toolkit for tips on what you may need to consider in your plans.
-Inclusive Employers members receive this resource for free as part of their membership.
+- Inclusive Employers members can download a copy of our Black History Month Toolkit for tips on what you may need to consider in your plans.

 - Purchase your copy of the Inclusive Employers’ anti-racism toolkit, Building anti-racist cultures: a toolkit for your workplace